decent-chat/spec/spec.md

 A common use-case for Decent is private servers between friends, however it is flexible enough to allow larger, more varied servers to exist.
 It can even be utilised as a platform for multiplayer text-based video games!

+Note that this document acts as a preface/specification around [doc.md](doc.md#api), which pre-documents all WebSocket events and endpoints that servers MUST implement in full.

 ### 1.2 Terminology